jingye-xu/DistriLearn/README.md

 # DistriLearn
-This repository is used to store scripts, toturial, data, and any information about the distributed learning project.
+This repository is used to store scripts, tutorial, data, and any information about the distributed learning project.